Nahelou/Nahelou/README.md

 You can find some side projects on my [Personal webSite](https://nahelou.github.io/)

 - 🔭 I’m currently focusing on web visualisation
-- 🌱 I’m currently learning frameworks (Vue and React)
+- 🌱 I’m learning frameworks (Vue and React)
 - 👯 I’m looking to collaborate on Dataviz : Application / Library / Project ... 😍
 - 📫 How to reach me: nahelouquentin@gmail.com